Comparing hyperbolic and extremal lengths for shortest curves: Background

 \subsection{Surfaces}

 \begin{definition}[Surface] By a \emph{closed surface} $S$ we mean a smooth, oriented, compact 2-manifold of genus $g \geq 2$.
 We might also consider \emph{surfaces with boundary}, where the boundary of $S$, denoted by $\partial S$, consists of a finite union of circles.
-By a slight abuse of terminology, by the interior $S^{\circ}$ we mean $S \backslash \partial S$.
 If we want to be explicit about the genus of $S$, we will write $S_g$.
-We will also allow non-compact surfaces with punctures in the interior $S^{\circ}$.
-In all these cases, we will assume $S$ admits a hyperbolic metric. \end{definition}
+We will also allow non-compact surfaces with punctures in $S \backslash \partial S$. \end{definition}

+We will refer to $S$ together with a choice of metric, as $\Sigma$.
+If we pick a Riemannian metric and want to be explicit about the Riemannian tensor, we will write $(\Sigma,g)$.
+In all the above types of topological surfaces, we will assume $S$ admits a hyperbolic metric.

 \begin{definition}[Hyperbolic surface, hyperbolic subsurface] Given a closed surface $S$, we can endow it with a choice of hyperbolic metric $\Sigma$, i.e., a complete Riemannian metric of constant curvature -1.
 In this case, we will call $\Sigma$ a \emph{closed hyperbolic surface}.
 If $S$ has non-empty boundary, we consider the boundary to be totally geodesic.
-If $S^{\circ}$ contains punctures, we consider them as cusps.
+If $S$ has punctures, we consider them as cusps.
 In this case we will say $\Sigma$ is a \emph{surface of finite type}.
-A \emph{hyperbolic subsurface} $\Sigma'$ of $\Sigma$ is a topological surface $S'$ so that $S' \subset S$ is endowed with complete hyperbolic metric $\Sigma'$ coming from the completion of the restriction of the metric $\Sigma$ to $\Sigma'$. \end{definition}
+Consider non-null homotopic and non-peripheral simple closed curves $\{ \gamma_i \}_{i=1,\cdots,n}$ on $S$ and endow $S$ with a hyperbolic metric $(\Sigma,d)$.
+The subspace $S' \coloneqq S - \{ \gamma_i \}_{i=1,\cdots,n} \subset S$ is a possibly disconnected open surface endowed with the restriction metric of $(\Sigma,d)$.
+Each connected component $S_j$ of $S'$ can be homotoped to a subsurface $S_i''$ bounded by geodesics homotopic to a subcollection of $\{ \gamma_i \}_{i=1,\cdots,n}$.
+The metric completion of $(S_i'',d|_{S_i''})$ is a hyperbolic metric $d'$ on $S_i$ with geodesic boundary.
+Accordingly, a \emph{hyperbolic subsurface} $\Sigma'$ of $\Sigma$ is a topological surface $S'$ so that $S' \subset S$ is endowed with complete hyperbolic metric $\Sigma'$ coming from the completion of the restriction of the metric $\Sigma$ to $\Sigma'$, as described in the previous paragraph. \end{definition}